excellalabs/flajr/README.md

   // Feature Code Here
 }
 ```
+The return type of `getFlag` is an `Optional` because they flag may not exist in the flagr service.
 That looks a little messy, so we've provided a simplified accessor if all you care about is the flag status:
 ```java
 Flagr flagr = new Flagr("http://localhost:18000");